jptxaya/RAG_FirstRAG_QA/README.md

 # RAG_FirstRAG_QA
-First project to create an angentic
+First project to create an Angentic